algorithmica-org/algorithmica/content/english/hpc/simd/auto-vectorization.md

 ---
-title: Auto-Vectorization
+title: Auto-Vectorization and SPMD
 weight: 10
 ---

-SIMD-parallelism is most often used for *embarrassingly parallel* computations: the kinds where all you do is apply some elementwise function to all elements of an array and write it back somewhere else.
+SIMD parallelism is most often used for *embarrassingly parallel* computations: the kinds where all you do is apply some elementwise function to all elements of an array and write it back somewhere else.
 In this setting, you don't even need to know how SIMD works: the compiler is perfectly capable of optimizing such loops by itself — you just need to be aware that such optimization exists and that it usually yields a 5-10x speedup.

-Doing nothing and relying on auto-vectorization is actually the preferred way of using SIMD.
-Whenever you can, you should always stick with the scalar code for its simplicity and maintainability.
+Doing nothing and relying on auto-vectorization is actually the most popular way of using SIMD.
+In fact, in many cases, it even advised to stick with the plain scalar code for its simplicity and maintainability.

 But often even the loops that seem straightforward to vectorize are not optimized because of some technical nuances.
 [As in many other cases](/hpc/compilation/contracts), the compiler may need some additional input from the programmer as he may know a bit more about the problem than what can be inferred from static analysis.

 ### Potential Problems

-Consider the "a + b" example:
+Consider the "a + b" example we [started with](../intrinsics/#simd-intrinsics):

 ```c++
 void sum(int *a, int *b, int *c, int n) {